Astral-Lab/D2SymbolTracker/README.md

 ## FAQs

 ### Why did I make Symbol Tracker?
-> In September 2022 I started learning Web Development and wanted to put what I had learned to the test.
+> In September 2022 I started learning Web Development, and wanted to put what I had learned to the test.
-> One of the first project ideas that came to mind was, a website to guide players through unlocking the
+> One of the first project ideas that came to mind, was a website to guide players through unlocking the
 > secret Deepsight chest in the King's Fall raid.
 For a more design oriented answer see below.

 ### Can't I just watch a YouTube video or look at a picture to find the symbols?